roofrack/tmux-session-maker/README.md

 - Just run the executable `tmsetupNewSession` in the terminal

-- Make this file executable and add to the PATH (add keyboard shortcut to execute)
+- Make these files executable and add to the PATH variable (could also add a keyboard shortcut in your WM to execute)

 - Enter a file to edit (use tab completion)